Wednesday, April 23, 2025

 The Hanged Man - stuck or suspended, forced to see life from a new angle

-the Five of Cups - grief, focusing on loss, struggling to accept what remains
+the Five of Cups - grief, focusing on loss, failing to value what remains

-the Queen of Pentacles - accepting limitations for now, giving more than we receive
+the Queen of Pentacles - accepting limitations for now, giving more than you receive

 Cards that show determination to walk the path: